-This phytosanitary treatment was adopted by the Commission on Phytosanitary Measures in 2009.
+This phytosanitary treatment was adopted by the Commission on Phytosanitary Meas 2009

-This treatment applies to the irradiation of fruits and vegetables at 70 Gy minimum absorbed dose to prevent the emergence of adults of Anastrepha obliqua at the stated efficacy.
-This treatment should be applied in accordance with the requirements outlined in ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure)1.
+This treatment applies to the irradiation of fruits and vegetables at 70 cm min sum absorbed dose to prevent the emergence of adults of Anastrepha obliqua at the stated efficacy.
+This treatment should be applied traces with the requirements outlined in ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure).

-Name of treatment Irradiation treatment for Anastrepha obliqua Active ingredient N/A Treatment type Irradiation Target pest Anastrepha obliqua (Macquart) (Diptera: Tephritidae) Target regulated articles All fruits and vegetables, including nuts, that are hosts of Anastrepha obliqua.
-Treatment schedule Minimum absorbed dose of 70 Gy to prevent the emergence of adults of Anastrepha obliqua.
-Efficacy and confidence level of the treatment is $ED{99,9968}$ at the 95% confidence level.
-Treatment should be applied in accordance with the requirements of ISPM No. 18 (Guidelines for the use of irradiation as a phytosanitary measure).
+Name of treatment Irradiation treatment for astrepha obl N/A Active ingredient Treatment type Irradiation Target pest Anastrepha obliqua (N equart) (Diptera: Tephritidae) All fruits an etable ncluding nuts, that are hosts of Anastrepha obliqua.
+Target regulated articles mum absorbed dose of 70 Gy to prevent the emergence of adults of Anastrepha obliqua.
+Treatment schedule and confidence level of the treatment is $ED{99,9968}$ at the 95% confidence level. ald be applied in accordance with the requirements of ISPM No. 18 (Guidelines of irradiation as a phytosanitary measure).
 This irradiation treatment should not be applied to fruit and vegetables stored in modified atmospheres.

-1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
+&lt;sup>1 The scope of IPPC treatments does not include issues related to pesticide registration or other domestic requirements for approval of treatments.
 Treatments also do not provide information on specific effects on human health or food safety, which should be addressed using domestic procedures prior to approval of a treatment.
 In addition effects on product quality are considered before their international adoption.
 There is no obligation for a contracting party to approve, register or adopt the treatments for use in its territory.